I have compiled a list of craft essentials and basics for any craft cupboard or craft room if you are lucky enough to have one.

 4. Craft Cupboard Essentials – Pens, Paint & brushes

 There are so many paints to choose from when crafting.
-As well as my usual supply of acrylic art paints, I use leftover household paints for crafting.
+I use leftover household paints for crafting and my usual supply of acrylic art paints.
 I particularly like to use test pots from the DIY/home stores; these often work out cheaper than expensive branded craft paints.

 - A basic set of acrylic paints